Breast lift works to restore youthful contours

 Benelli Breast Lift

-Vertical Mastopexy Breast Lift
+Vertical Mastopexy

 Full Mastopexy Breast Lift

-To reduce the need for multiple operations, breast augmentation is performed in conjunction with breast lift surgery to obtain fuller, firmer, and perkier breasts.
+To reduce the need for multiple operations, breast augmentation is often performed in conjunction with breast lift surgery to obtain fuller, firmer, and perkier breasts.

-Scars from a Breast Lift
+Breast Lift Scars

-Occasionally, a breast may sag without the descent of the nipple and the condition is known as pseudoptosis.
-Dr. Chen Lee’s experience has led to favor a breast augmentation to treat pseudoptosis.
+Occasionally, a breast may sag without the descent of the nipple and the condition is known as pseudoptosis or glandular ptosis.
+Dr. Chen Lee’s experience has led to favor breast augmentation to treat pseudoptosis.
 Nevertheless, true ptosis will require a breast lift procedure.
 A breast lift may be performed by itself or in conjunction with breast augmentation.
 To truly determine whether you need a breast lift and/or breast augmentation, it can only be through a medical examination.
 Dr. Chen Lee will take specific measurements to determine where the nipple and areola are placed relative to the breast crease (inframammary fold).
 The measurements will be used to determine if fullness can be restored with breast implants alone or if a breast lift to help restore a youthful look.

 Next Steps…